Graphon Mixtures: Introduction

 Our approach for sparse graph generation considers line graphs.
 Line graphs, also known as non-backtracking graphs \citep{krzakala2013spectral} are obtained by mapping edges to vertices.
 A line graph of a graph $G_n$ denoted by $L(G_n)$ maps edges of $G_n$ to vertices of $L(G_n)$ and connects vertices in $L(G_n)$ if the corresponding edges in $G_n$ share a vertex (Figure \ref{fig:subfig1}). \citet{kandandOng2024graphons} showed that for a subset of sparse graphs, which they called \textit{square-degree}, the line graphs are dense.
 Hence, for square-degree graphs, by taking line graphs, we are back in the space of dense graphs which we know how to model using the standard graphon.
 However, this hardly tells us anything about the structure of the line graph graphon. \citet{Janson2016321} showed that line graph limits are disjoint clique graphs and further showed that disjoint clique graphs can be modelled by a sequence of positive numbers, which he called a \textit{mass-partition}.
 This result combined with the inverse line graph operation enable us to define graphon mixtures.

 The contributions of this paper are: (1) we propose graphon mixtures -- a novel approach that explicitly models sparsity and thereby generates graph mixtures; (2) given a graph mixture, we estimate the degree of hubs of unseen graphs and the graphon corresponding to the sparse components, and we provide theoretical guarantees on our estimates that have exponential or polynomial convergence; (3) we show empirically that our approach is useful on synthetic and real data.
+All proofs are presented in the Appendix.